 A merchant account can be difficult to get though, especially when starting a business.
 Try contacting a smaller bank or a bank you have an existing history with.
 The bank’s main concern is the risk of credit card fraud and customer complaints.

-These companies allow you to not only accept credit cards, but also can direct debit from your customer's bank account and accept Bpay.
+These companies allow you to not only accept credit cards, but you can also direct debit from your customer’s bank account and accept Bpay.

 Ezidebit even provides you with an enrolment form that has all the details you need to accept payment.